-We have not achieved profitability since our inception and, as of December 31, 2017, we had an accumulated loss of €167.5 million.
+We have not achieved profitability since our inception and, as of December 31, 2018, we had an accumulated loss of €175.1 million.
 We expect to continue to incur significant operating losses for the foreseeable future as we continue our research and development efforts and seek to obtain regulatory approval and commercialization of our bispecific antibody candidates.

-We expect our expenses to increase substantially in connection with our ongoing development activities related to MCLA-128, MCLA-117, MCLA-158 and our pre-clinical programs.
+We expect our expenses to increase substantially in connection with our ongoing development activities related to MCLA-128, MCLA-117, MCLA-158, and MCLA-145, and continued research and development of our pre-clinical programs.
 In addition, we expect to continue to incur additional costs associated with operating as a public company.
 We anticipate that our expenses will increase substantially if and as we:

-- conduct the clinical trials for MCLA-128, our most advanced bispecific antibody candidate in Phase 2 for metastatic breast cancer populations and Phase 1 in other solid tumors; - conduct the Phase 1 clinical trial of MCLA-117, our second most advanced bispecific antibody candidate; - continue the research and development of our other bispecific antibody candidates, including commencing clinical trials for our third bispecific antibody candidate, MCLA-158; - seek to enhance our technology platform, which generates our pipeline of Biclonics®, and discover and develop additional bispecific antibody candidates;

-- seek regulatory approvals for any bispecific antibody candidates that successfully completes clinical trials; - potentially establish a sales, marketing and distribution infrastructure and scale-up manufacturing capabilities to commercialize any products for which we may obtain regulatory approval; - maintain, expand and protect our intellectual property portfolio, including litigation costs associated with defending against alleged patent infringement claims or enforcing our intellectual property rights; - add clinical, scientific, operational, financial and management information systems and personnel, including personnel to support our product development and potential future commercialization efforts and to support our operation as a public company; and - experience any delays or encounter any issues any of the above, including but not limited to failed studies, complex results, safety issues or other regulatory challenges.
+- conduct the clinical trials for MCLA-128, our most advanced bispecific antibody candidate in Phase 2 for metastatic breast cancer populations and Phase 1/2 in other solid tumors; - conduct the Phase 1 clinical trial of MCLA-117, our second most advanced bispecific antibody candidate; - conduct the Phase 1 clinical trial of MCLA-158, our third most advanced bispecific antibody candidate; - conduct the Phase 1 clinical trial of MCLA-145, our fourth most advanced bispecific antibody candidate; - continue the research and development of our other antibody candidates in preclinical development; - seek to enhance our technology platform, which generates our pipeline of Biclonics®, and discover and develop additional antibody candidates: - · seek regulatory approvals for any bispecific antibody candidates that successfully completes clinical trials; - potentially establish a sales, marketing and distribution infrastructure and scale-up manufacturing capabilities to commercialize any products for which we may obtain regulatory approval; - maintain, expand and protect our intellectual property portfolio, including litigation costs associated with defending against alleged patent infringement claims or enforcing our intellectual property rights; - maintain, expand and protect our intellectual property portfolio, including litigation costs associated with defending against alleged patent infringement claims or enforcing our intellectual property rights; - experience any delays or encounter any issues any of the above, including but not limited to failed studies, complex results, safety issues or other regulatory challenges.